galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_trajectories/tutorial.md

 >
 > > <solution-title></solution-title>
 > >
 > > 1.
 Oh dear!
 This doesn't look great.
 Maybe the DP-M4 cells are a whole other trajectory?
 That doesn't seem right.
-Saying that this spreads out our T-mature cells, which makes a lot more sense when it comes to T-cell biology (we expect T-cells to differentiate into two types of T-cells, Cd8+Cd4- and Cd4+Cd8-).
+Saying that, this does spread out our T-mature cells, which makes a lot more sense when it comes to T-cell biology (we expect T-cells to differentiate into two types of T-cells, Cd8+Cd4- and Cd4+Cd8-).
 If you wanted to, you could also re-cluster your cells (since you've changed the neighborhood graph on which the clusterisation depends).
 However, we tried that, and it called far too many clusters given the depth of sequencing in this dataset.
 Let's stick with our known cell types and move from there.
 > >
 > > ![The T mature and DP L clusters have been stretched out](../../images/scrna-case_trajectories/TrajectoriesFDG2.png "FDG Plot after recalculating neighbours from the diffusion map")
 > {: .solution}
 >
 {: .question}

-## Working in a group?
-Decision-time!
+> <details-title>Working in a group?
+Decision-time!</details-title>
-If you are working in a group, you can now divide up a decision here with one *control* and the rest can vary in numbers so that you can compare results throughout the tutorials.
+> If you are working in a group, you can now divide up a decision here with one *control* and the rest can vary in numbers so that you can compare results throughout the tutorials.
 - Control
    - Go straight to the [Partition-based Graph Abstraction (PAGA) section](#partition-based-graph-abstraction-paga)
 - Everyone else: